-Things to do in Tasmania: Start your trip with a visit to Hobart and try to catch the market on Saturday, take a road-trip to Freycinet National Park, and enjoy wine tasting in Bruny Island.
+Searching for the best places to go in Tasmania?
+Start your trip with a visit to Hobart and try to catch the market on Saturday, take a road-trip to Freycinet National Park, and enjoy wine tasting in Bruny Island.
 Don’t leave home without a visit to Mona – Museum of Old and New Art to see some brilliant art exhibitions.
+Here’s your guide and Tasmania Itinerary for 4 or 5 days.

 Getting there: Tasmania or “Tassie” is an island located south of Melbourne, off Australia’s south coast.
 It’s an island with wild and beautiful landscapes, and 515,000 people call this place home.
 It’s Australia’s smallest state, and you can fly into Hobart or Launceston.